 Best places to stay in Edinburgh in Stockbridge:

-Old Town is the best area to stay in Edinburgh for first-timers due to its super central location.
-If you book a hotel here, you will be located in the middle of the action.
+Old Town is the best overall area to stay in Edinburgh for first-timers due to its central location, excellent connection to public transportation, and proximity to iconic attractions such as Edinburgh Castle and Royal Mile.
+Staying here allows you to be located in the middle of action!

-What are the best areas to stay in Edinburgh?
+What are the best areas to stay in Edinburgh for tourists?

-Old Town, New Town, Newington, West End, Bruntsfield and Morningside, Leith, Broughton are some of the best areas to stay in Edinburgh because they are the most popular locations for tourists.
+Old Town, New Town, Newington, West End, Bruntsfield and Morningside, Leith, Broughton are some of the best areas to stay in Edinburgh for tourists because they are the most popular locations in the city, offering plenty of things to do and see.

 Is it better to stay in Edinburgh Old Town or New Town?